mihnea05/it-school-clone/README.md

 # it-school-clone
-this is a personal project using html and css.
+This is a personal project using html and css.
+I created this during the IT School Front End Web Dev course.